BPerezLamarque/Phylosignal_network/README.md

 The output of  `phylosignal_sub_network` corresponds to a table where each line corresponds to a tested clade and which contains 8 columns: the name of the node (*node*), the number of species in the sub-clade A (*nb_A*), the number of species in guild B associated with the sub-clade A (*nb_B*), the Mantel correlation for guild A (*mantel_cor*), its associated upper p-value (*pvalue_high*), its associated lower p-value (*pvalue_low*), and the corresponding Bonferroni corrected p-values (*pvalue_high_corrected* and *pvalue_low_corrected*).

 The representation of the results using `plot_phylosignal_sub_network` is a phylogenetic tree with nodes colored according to the clade-specific phylogenetic signals.
-Blue nodes are not significant (based in the Bonferonni correction), grey nodes are not tested (less than  `minimum` descending tips), and orange-red nodes represent significant phylogenetic signals and their color indicates the strenght of the correlation.
+Blue nodes are not significant (based in the Bonferonni correction), grey nodes are not tested (less than  `minimum` descending tips), and orange-red nodes represent significant phylogenetic signals and their color indicates the strength of the correlation.

 <br> <br>